 And You Don't Know What To With It

-When I'm clueless about what to do with bread of any kind, I usually go for a bread pudding.
+When I'm clueless about Nice tip!what to do with bread of any kind, I usually go for a bread pudding.
 I'm not a bread fan, but Panettone is a very special bread.
-It's not as sweet as fruit cake, which I can't stand and has the consistancy and buttery taste of brioche.
+It's not as sweet as fruit cake, which I can't stand and has the consistency and buttery taste of brioche.
 I used to absolutely adore french toast when I was a kid.
 Mom made the best.
 She used any bread in the house we had, or sometimes she thought it through and bought french bread at the bakery and had it sliced an inch think.
 Yes, this combo helps the butter not burn.
-Nice tip!
 She always served hers with simple scrambled eggs and bacon.
 So, I thought breakfast.
 Then I thought french toast.
 Then I thought eggs.
 So, it began.
 I mixed together organic milk and egg with a tad bit of organic sugar and vanilla.
 We never have milk in our house our even my house as a kid.
 Dad only allowed soy milk before it was GMO.
 There happened to be some left over in my fridge from a catering gig I had on the weekend so I used it.

 I sliced a piece of Panettone about an inch think and set it in the milk mixture for 4-5 minutes making sure the Panettone was saturated with the mixture.
 I melted some unsalted butter with a little sunflower oil and cooked the soaked Panettone on high heat until it was dark golden brown.
 I cooked it for another 30 seconds, turning off the heat.
 I used a round 2 inch cookie cutter and cut out a circle in the middle of the bread and broke a large egg carefully in the hole.
 I threw the pan into a 350 degree oven and baked it until it had a soft yolk; not runny and not hard.
-I removed it from the pan with a long spatuala and place it on a plate.
+I removed it from the pan with a long spatula and place it on a plate.
 I drizzled it lightly with real maple syrup and a tad bit of powdered sugar.